AnshPKachalia/IntroToIM/Final/journal.md

         < li> Instruction page made
           <li> Paddle Size increased
             <li> Colors added to paddles and controllers
+              <li> I am now at a stage where my game seems more or less done.
+I am simply adding minor features to make it slightly better and user friendly.
           </ul>

  ## Day 9